JavFuertes/TRUSS/README.md

         fit_gpytorch_model(mll)
     return X_init_single, Y_init_single
 ```
 And thats it!
-Thats how easy a proceedure is neccessary to perform efficient informed optimisation with non implementable constraints.
+Thats how easy a procedure is necessary to perform efficient informed optimisation with non implementable constraints.
 The above process is also described in the following figure,

 ![Description of the GIF](reading/Figures/solution_approach/TrussBOPT_EOP.gif)